arora-aryan/autoclicker_app/README.md

 ## Usage
 1. Start the application by running the Python script.
+2. CD into the directory where the file is located and use "python3 autoclicker.py" to run the script
-2. The application window will open.
+3. The application window will open.
 Click on the desired locations on your screen to record the click pattern.
-3. Click on the "Done" button to execute the click pattern or "Reset" to clear the current pattern and start over.
+4. Click on the "Done" button to execute the click pattern or "Reset" to clear the current pattern and start over.
-4. The application will minimize and start executing the click pattern after a brief delay.
+5. The application will minimize and start executing the click pattern after a brief delay.

 ## Precautions
 - **Supervision**: Always supervise the execution of the click pattern to avoid unintended clicks.